eBook Writing Services

 After style, theme and branding elements are taken into account, the layout process begins, which includes the bulk of the eBook, as well as cover pages and tables of contents.
 Font styles, colors, illustrations, photos and interactive design additions, such as navigation buttons, are implemented.

-Once layout is complete, this draft of the eBook is submitted for client approval.
-As with each previous stage, your feedback is incorporated into the asset to create the final product.
-From there, your content marketing strategist can offer expertise in conversion rate optimization and promotional strategy to fully leverage your completed eBook and turn your prospects into clients.
+Once layout is complete, a designed draft of the eBook is submitted for client approval.
+Any feedback is incorporated into the asset to create the final product.
+From there, your content marketing strategist can offer expertise in conversion rate optimization and promotional strategy to fully leverage your completed eBook.